 The initial task of the application was to implement one more sales channel in addition to the web interface.
 And this task was elegantly solved, without adding anything extra in order to meet all the user requirements that helped to derive maximum benefit from the service.
-During the process of work we took on the UI part of the application and started developing the first application’s version in close cooperation with MeinFernbus team, which then continued the development independently and brought the app to the first release in the market.
+During the process of work, we took on the UI part of the application and started developing the first application’s version in close cooperation with the MeinFernbus team, which then continued the development independently and brought the app to the first release in the market.

 For example, there is no registration in the application, as a person who wants to buy a bus ticket, simply does not need it.

 During work, the API is still under active development, it was decided to start with creating the application under one platform, particularly — Android.
 One of the team’s tasks was close cooperation with the developers of the web part, to design and implement a convenient, safe, and reliable API, which will be used in the iOS app as well.
 Thus, postponing the development of the second platform, we managed to optimize the cost of the iOS version.

 And so, those are just a few examples.
 This approach let us save money and focus on the essentials, creating a quality product at the same time.
 Moreover, the designers' team made a great contribution to UI development and MeinFernbus mobile apps’ design for both Android and iOS platforms.
 On screenshots, you may see the design that we created for the next app’s version, which afterward was used by MeinFernbus and FlixBus team.